From Features to Actions: Explainability in Traditional and Agentic AI Systems: Related Work

 \subsection{Explainability for LLMs and Reasoning}

 The rise of LLMs has motivated post-hoc approaches that surface intermediate \textit{reasoning traces} (e.g., rationales and action logs) to improve transparency.
 Chain-of-thought (CoT)~\cite{wei2022cot} prompting elicits step-by-step rationales that often improve performance on complex tasks and can provide a human-readable account of the model's solution process.
 ReAct~\cite{yao2022react} interleaves reasoning traces with action execution, making tool use and decision steps more explicit.
 Reflexion~\cite{shinn2023reflexion} adds self-reflection and memory updates to support learning from mistakes over repeated trials.
 Most LLM ``explainability'' techniques in this space are post-hoc and often \textit{model-agnostic} at the interface level (e.g., prompting for rationales or reasoning traces), whereas attention visualization is \textit{model-specific} and requires access to internal signals.
-At the interface level, many trace-based techniques are model-agnostic (prompting-based), whereas attention visualization is model-specific and requires access to internal signals.

 In Retrieval-Augmented Generation (RAG) settings, explainability further requires tracing how retrieved evidence influences the final output and providing provenance over external sources.
 Attention visualization tools such as BertViz~\cite{vig2019bertviz} can reveal attention patterns over context, while recent work on knowledge-graph-based perturbations provides more structured provenance signals for RAG systems~\cite{balanos2025kgrag}.
 However, attention is not a faithful explanation in general, and provenance mechanisms are often necessary to support reliable attribution to sources.